kacperwalter/kacperwalter/README.md

 # Hi there 👋 I'm Kacper and I'm happy to see you 😄
 I am passionate about internet technologies, human centered design and software development.
-I think that life is not about dealing with trivial and easy problems.
+I think that life is not about dealing with trivial problems.

 ## 📫 How to reach me:
 ###  [Website](http://kacperwalter.com/) &nbsp; &nbsp; &nbsp; [Linkedin](https://www.linkedin.com/in/kacper-walter/) &nbsp; &nbsp; &nbsp; [Benhance](https://www.behance.net/kacwal4f66) &nbsp; &nbsp; &nbsp; [Instagram](https://www.instagram.com/wacperkalter/?hl=pl)